-Data retrieved from 2010 US Census
+Data retrieved from 2010 US Census and Chancellor's Office Data Mart

 Compared to the local community, Antelope Valley College serves more female and African American students than would be expected.
 The white student population, on the other hand, is underrepresented compared to its local community proportion.
 It is unclear why this group of students has observed a decline in its proportion.
 One possible cause could be recruitment efforts targeted at minorities and/or the socioeconomically disadvantaged populations.